iluwatar/java-design-patterns/model-view-controller/README.md

 ## Intent
-Separate the user interface into three interconnected components: the model, the view and the controller.
-Let the model manage the data, the view display the data and the controller mediate updating the data and redrawing the display.
+Separate the user interface into three interconnected components: the model, the view, and the controller.
+Let the model manage the data, the view displays the data and the controller mediates updating the data and redrawing the display.

 ## Class diagram